The Information Superhighwayman

 Over the next month I tested various networks.
 I could access all of the customers I ever worked on which included governments, law enforcement, most of the major banks, various ISPs and a whole load of internal things.
 I tested my card and my ability to just walk into a building – Nobody ever challenged me, I had a nice cup of tea in the room that housed the central Bank Clearing System and the national salary payment systems (CHAPS) and yes, I could still login to them.
 I could also wander into Telehouse and the like at any time I wanted.
 I was still getting many calls from customers and internal BT people and in the end I just pointed them at somebody else and didn’t explain why.

 To my credit, I never did anything to them – But that’s not really the point, I could have caused untold amounts of hugely embarrassing damage.
-I am not sure if relying on the continuing ethics of somebody you treat like utter shit is really a good policy but apparently in this instance it worked for them.
+I am not sure if relying on the continuing ethics of somebody you treat dismally is really a good policy but apparently in this instance it worked for them.

 It’s at times like this I remember the old mantra: